cutandpastey/granola/README.md

 granola page AwesomeSource /awesomesource
 ```

-4, edit a controllers/AwesomeSourceController.js get some BadMan data and add it to our model.
+4, edit the controllers/AwesomeSourceController.js get some BadMan data and add it to our model.
 ```js
 initialize: function(attrs, query, options){